nobsun/metadoc/README.md

 # metadoc
-A template of ocumentation project
+A template of documentation project